Liendea/Converter/README.md

 Unit converter
-Converts from:
+Converts to and from:

 cups to dl

-dl to cups
+and

-kg to lb
+kg to lbs
-lbs to kg

 More related untis presented in a table when a value is converted